goblindegook/littlefoot/README.md

 Sets a delay between the activation of the footnote button and the activation of the actual footnote content.

 Default: `100`

-### `positionContent`

-Specifies whether or not the footnote popovers (and the popover tooltip, if it is included in the markup) should be positioned by the script.

-If this option is true, the popover top of the footnote popover will be positioned at the middle (vertically) of the footnote button, while the left of the popover will be placed a distance from the (horizontal) middle of the button proportional to the footnote button's horizontal position in the window.

-Default: `true`

-### `preventPageScroll`

-Determines whether or not, when scrolling past the end of a footnote whose content is taller than the vertical space available, the scroll event will propagate to the window itself.

-Default: `true`

 ### `scope`